 While there are advantages, there are also some disadvantages, which we’ve listed below.

 The Disadvantages of Inner Liners

-Pairing the shape: If you have a beanbag chair that is anything but round, positioning the inner liner so it aligns with the shape of the outer cover can be challenging to say the least.
+Pairing the shape: If you have a beanbag chair that is anything but round, positioning the inner liner, so it aligns with the form of the outer cover can be challenging to say the least.
 Once you have inserted the filled liner into the cover, it will move around unless it is tied in place (which is usually impossible).
 The beans are then not able to move around the beanbag as they should, and you are left with an uncomfortable chair with the beans in all the wrong places.

 What’s a Filling Chute?
 Most beanbag manufacturers will choose to use a filling chute, rather than an inner liner.
 Despite adding extra cost in the manufacturing phase, it does make the filling more convenient.
 And it is less expensive than an inner liner.
-A filling chute is also made from a lightweight mesh fabric, and when the main zip is opened, it will allow about 12 inches of fabric to come out of the outer cover, so you can easily fill the beanbag.
+A filling chute is also made from lightweight mesh fabric, and when the main zip is opened, it will allow about 12 inches of material to come out of the outer cover, so you can quickly fill the beanbag.
 It also provides a second zipper to reduce the possibility of leaks or spills.

 Do I Need An Inner Liner?

 If you are purchasing a beanbag that is machine-washable or dry-cleanable, then it is probably preferable to obtain a beanbag that uses an inner liner.
-If you are buying a heavy-duty outdoor beanbag and the fabric is not machine-washable then you are probably better off without one.
+If you are buying a heavy-duty outdoor beanbag and the fabric is not machine-washable, then you are probably better off without one.